niccololampa/lambda-mailgun-webhook/README.md

 ### Test Using Mailgun.com
+Go and login to [Mailgun.com](https://login.mailgun.com/login/).

+Once logged in go to `Sending > Webhooks` on the right navigation panel.

-Login to your account and Proceed to `Sending>Webhooks` then paste the copied API Gateway URL and test webhook.
+Paste the copied API Gateway URL and click `Test webhook`.
 ![Screen Shot 2022-11-17 at 8 53 32 AM](https://user-images.githubusercontent.com/37615906/202327394-102fdd42-bb7b-4b44-ad36-2022bdf71aa9.png)

 Once tested you will receive a response coming from our AWS Lambda Function.